Careers360 Logo

 Sanitation refers to the availability of clean drinking water and proper treatment of human waste and sewage.

-Without proper sanitation various diseases like cholera, typhoid, diarrhoea, etc. would spread and proper sanitation ensures that these diseases do not spread.
+Without proper sanitation, various diseases like cholera, typhoid, diarrhea, etc. would spread.
+However, proper sanitation ensures that these diseases do not spread.

 Answer:

-As an active citizen, we should ensure that proper sanitation facilities are available in our home and workplaces, should make people aware about the necessity of sanitation and should not throw garbage in the open as it will block the drains and restrict the flow of the sewage.
+As active citizens, we should ensure that proper sanitation facilities are available in our homes and workplaces, should make people aware of the necessity of sanitation, and should not throw garbage in the open, as it will block the drains and restrict the flow of the sewage.

 11. Here is a crossword puzzle: Good luck!